top of page

 Why are Afro-Caribbean people more prone to high blood pressure?

 Research shows that Afro-Caribbean communities tend to have higher blood pressure levels than others - and it can start earlier in life too.
-The reasons are not entirely clear, but here are some that have been researched;
+The reasons are still not entirely clear, but here are some that have been highlighted in research;

 Afro-Caribbean people are often more sensitive to salt, meaning that eating too much can cause our blood pressure to rise more vs others.
 This is linked to how our kidneys handle salt and water - something partly influenced by genetics.

-Research also indicates that Afro-Caribbean's have a greater likelihood of low renin profiles - this basically means our bodies produce lower levels of circulating plasma renin, a hormone involved in regulating blood pressure.
+Research also indicates that we have a greater likelihood of low renin profiles - this basically means our bodies produce lower levels of circulating plasma renin; a hormone involved in regulating blood pressure.

-Conditions like type 2 diabetes and higher body weight - both more common in our community - also increase the risk of high blood pressure.
+Conditions like Type 2 diabetes and a higher body weight - both more common in our community - also increase the risk of high blood pressure.

-Everyone experiences stress differently, and for some people, factors such as work pressure, family responsibilities, cultural expectations, or experiences within the healthcare system can contribute to ongoing levels of stress.
+Everyone experiences stress differently, and for some people, factors such as work pressure, family responsibilities, cultural expectations, or experiences can contribute to ongoing levels of stress.
 In certain cases, this may include dealing with discrimination or feeling misunderstood.
 While these experiences aren’t true for everyone, long-term stress — whatever the cause — can raise blood pressure over time.

 What can you do?

-If you're reading this and it resonates, here's some simple steps to protect your heart health:
+If you're reading this and it resonates, here's some simple steps you can take to protect your heart health:

 (1) Get your blood pressure checked regularly

-You can have this done at your GP, local pharmacy or even community health events.
-You might also find it helpful to invest in a home monitor.
-It's especially useful to track and spot changes early, if your managing high blood pressure or starting a new medication.
+You can have this done at your GP, local pharmacy or even local community health events.
+You might also find it helpful to invest in a home blood pressure monitor.
+It's especially useful to track and spot changes early, especially when managing high blood pressure or starting a new medication.
 Look for a validated device and follow NHS guidance for accurate readings.
-You can also discuss with your GP.
+You can also discuss with your GP as some practices provide free home monitors for those at high risk.

 (2) Reduce salt in your diet